About Us

 David is the pastor of Plymouth United Church of Christ in Eau Claire and has been with the choir since its beginning.
 He was immediately attracted to the idea of the choir because of the healing power of music, the importance of safe spaces and singing together, and social time for choir members and caregivers.

-Reverend David Huber
+Rev. David Huber

 Secretary